kienphanhuy/Cuki-IR-generator-Python/README.md

 where "Std_Bld" stands for Standard with 50% raw pickup / 50% IR blend

 where "M" stands for Modified process (usually clearer and brighter than the standard)

+The program can be found in Google Colab notebook format "Cuki_IR_light.ipynb"

+or in python file format
+"Cuki_IR_light3.py"

+Dependencies
+Required librairies are:
+soundfile
+math
+numpy
+scipy

+Optional librairy is
+matplotlib